How to make a bicycle handlebar higher. Raise the steering wheel of Merida

 6. Requirements for cyclists

-e) carry passengers on a bicycle (with the exception of children under 7 years of age who are transported on an additional seat equipped with securely fastened footrests);
+e) carry passengers on a bicycle (except for children under 7 years old, transported on an additional seat equipped with securely fastened footrests);

 6. Task 6 of 15